GenetH/devops-sre-assignment/task1-monitoring/README.md

 # **Task 1: Monitoring, Observability & Alerting System**

-This task delivers a complete monitoring architecture using **Prometheus**, **Grafana**, and **Alertmanager**.
-It follows the required flow from the assignment:
+This task creates a full monitoring setup using **Prometheus**, **Grafana**, and **Alertmanager**.
+It follows the main steps outlined in the assignment:
-**collection → visualization → alerting**
+**collection, visualization, alerting**.

-The system collects metrics from instrumented services, stores and evaluates them in Prometheus, visualizes insights in Grafana, and generates actionable alerts via Alertmanager.
+The system gathers metrics from instrumented services, stores and evaluates them in Prometheus, shows insights in Grafana, and produces actionable alerts using Alertmanager.

 ---

 ## **1. Architecture Overview**

-Below is the architecture diagram demonstrating the full flow:
+Here is the architecture diagram showing the entire flow:

-✔ Instrumented services exposing metrics
+✔ Instrumented services that expose metrics
 ✔ Prometheus scraping (pull model)
 ✔ Grafana for dashboards (visualization)
 ✔ Alertmanager for notifications (alerting)

 ---